MichaelRWolf/org-roam-logseq/MIGRATE_TO_LOGSEQ.md

 ## Overview

-This document outlines the migration from a complex org-mode/org-roam/obsidian setup to a simplified Logseq-based system that works seamlessly with Emacs and mobile devices.
+This document outlines the migration from a complex org-mode/org-roam/obsidian setup to a simplified Logseq-based system that works seamlessly with Emacs and mobile devices. **This plan is focused solely on the org-roam-logseq project and does not consider any other independent projects or submodules.**

 ## Current State Analysis